 Could not compile `branches`.

-The error tells us that Rust expected a bool, but got an integer.
-Rust will not automatically try to convert non-boolean types to a boolean here, unlike languages like Ruby or JavaScript.
-We must be explicit and always give if a boolean as its condition.
-If you wanted your if code block to run only when a number is not equal to 0, for example, we would change the if expression to read:
+The error indicates that Rust expected a bool but got an integer.
+Rust will not automatically try to convert non-boolean types to a boolean, unlike languages such as Ruby and JavaScript.
+You must be explicit and always provide if with a boolean as its condition.
+If you wanted your if code block to run only when a number is not equal to 0, for example, you would change the if expression to the following:

 Filename: src/main.rs